-If a corporation disposes of an asset that is no longer used in its business the amount received should not be included with its sales revenues.
+If a corporation disposes of an asset that is no longer used in its business, the amount received should not be included in its sales revenues.
 Instead a gain or loss on the disposal is recorded.

 Hence, if a florist receives $2,000 for its old delivery van and the accounting records show that the van has a carrying value of $1,500 the income statement will report a gain on sale of assets of $500.
 If the florist receives only $1,300 the income statement will report a loss on sale of assets of $200.

 An important metric that is available from the income statement of a retailer or manufacturer is the gross profit.
 Gross profit is defined as net sales minus the cost of goods sold.
-Therefore, if a corporation had net sales of $1,000,000 and it had a cost of goods sold of $800,000 its gross profit was $200,000 and its gross margin or gross profit percentage was 20% of net sales ($200,000 divided by $1,000,000).
+Therefore, a corporation with net sales of $1,000,000 and cost of goods sold of $800,000 will have a gross profit of $200,000.
+Its gross margin or gross profit percentage is 20% of net sales ($200,000 divided by $1,000,000).

 The gross margin or gross profit percentage is monitored by the readers of the financial statements to determine if the corporation was able to maintain the usual percentage during periods when its product costs had increased.
 This is important because the corporation's gross profit amount must be sufficient to cover its selling, general and administrative (SG&A) expenses and to provide a sufficient amount of net income.